Guiltybyte/EE402_Assignment1/README.md

 ## Build Instructions
 git clone this repo.

-from the project root, `cd` into the build directory
+from the project root,
 ```
-cd build
+mkdir build && cd build
 ```
 run cmake from build directory on root dir
 ```